Multipartite quantum correlations: symplectic and algebraic geometry approach: Introduction

 The most efficient characterization of quantum correlations is achieved by identifying states that are `equally correlated' or, in other words, states that can be mutually transformed \textit{via} methods allowed by rules of quantum mechanics without destroying quantum correlations.

-This is the case of pure quantum operations that are \textit{local}, i.e.\ restricted to act independently on each subsystem.
-As required by quantum mechanics, such operations are unitary in the relevant Hilbert space $\mathcal{H}$, but form only a subgroup of the whole group $U(\mathcal{H})$ as limited by the restriction to subsystems .
+From the perspective of quantum information theory it is then natural to consider quantum operations that are \textit{local}, i.e.\ restricted to act independently on each subsystem.
+As required by quantum mechanics, such operations are unitary in the relevant Hilbert space $\mathcal{H}$, but form only a subgroup of the whole group $U(\mathcal{H})$ as limited by the restriction to subsystems.
 For these reasons they are called \textit{local unitary} (LU) operations \cite{Acin2001,Ferstrate2003,Krauss2009,Vrana2010}.
 A complementary insight is provided by adding more operations, like measurements performed locally, i.e., each restricted to a single subsystem, and possible communication among subsystems \textit{via} classical means of communication.
 Such operations are dubbed LOCC - \textit{Local Operations with Classical Communication} \cite{Nielsen1999}.
 They usually destroy purely quantum correlations, but in any case do not increase them, so if one state can be transformed to another one \textit{via} LOCC transformation, the latter is not more (and usually less) correlated than the former.
 This allows quantifying correlations by constructing \textit{entanglement measures}, quantities characterizing states that remain unchanged under LU operations and do not increase under LOCC ones.
 Technically it is convenient to group together states related to each other by invertible stochastic local operations and classical communication (SLOCC).
 Two states, $\ket{\phi}$ and $\ket{\psi}$ belong to the same SLOCC class if both transformations, $\ket{\psi}\rightarrow\ket{\phi}$ and $\ket{\phi}\rightarrow\ket{\psi}$ can be achieved by means of LOCC with non-zero probability \cite{SLOCC1,SLOCC2,SLOCC3}.
 Hence, in general, if two states belong to two distinct SLOCC classes, they have different correlation properties and might be not exchangeable for achieving the same quantum informational tasks.